 How Drug Companies Report Drug Side Effects:

-You can find the original wellspring online at DailyMed.
+As mentioned above, you can find the original wellspring online at DailyMed.
 Should you go there and type in the name of your medicine, you will be overwhelmed with data.
 Go ahead, try it.
 Here is a link to the frequently advertised anti-cancer drug Keytruda (pembrolizumab).
 When you get to the adverse reactions section (#6) you will be overwhelmed.

 Most of the online databases report drug side effects that they find in the official prescribing information.
 This is the way they let doctors and pharmacists know what to tell their patients.